 tomed way.
 Page went into Flora's room at about half past ten, with Rand and Flora, to find Mrs. Roy heavily drowsy, and to help establish her comfortably in Flora's bed.
-Flora made up a bed for herself on the wide couch; Page presently went to hed herself to bed herself.
+Flora made up a bed for herself on the wide couch; Page presently went to hed herself. to bed herself.

 Rand awakened her at about two o'clock, and she started up frightened, feeling that panic was in the air, and got herself into stiff white linen and her nurse's cap.
 Mrs. Roy was ill.

-The visitor had been just pleasantly heavy and sleepy when they had put her to bed, reporting that her headache was gone.
-But now she was desperately ill.
-Rand had sent from the farm for Dr. Kenyon from Halfmoon Bay; the old man arrived at about three, and immediately confirmed their fears that something was seriously amiss.
-Mrs. Roy was in a seriously amiss.
-Mrs. Roy was in a coma from which no stimulant could coma from which no stimulant could arouse her; at four o'clock her fitful breathing stopped.
+The visitor had been just pleasantly heavy and sleepy when they had put her to bed, reporting that her headher to bed, reporting that her head-ache was gone.
+But now she was des-perately ill.
+Rand had sent from the farm for Dr. Kenyon from Half-moon Bay; the old man arrived at about three, and immediately con-firmed their fears that something was seriously amiss.
+Mrs. Roy was in a coma from which no stimulant could arouse her; at four o'clock her fitful breathing stopped.
 "Dead!"
-Page said in her frightened heart, and for an awful moment all the world seemed dead.
+Page said in her frightened heart, and for an awful moment all heart, and for an awful moment all the world seemed dead.
 She had seen death before, but somehow this was more than death.
 Page and Flora and the two doctors went into Page's room, and they all talked together.

-"This is what was in her bag," Flora

-said, exhibiting a small foreign-looking flaçon.
+"This is what was in her bag," Flora said, exhibiting a small foreign-look-ing flacon.
 "She said she was taking aspirin tablets, but they don't look like aspirin to me."

 NO," old Dr. Kenyon said, examining them, "I don't know what this is.
 Do you know, doctor?"
 Rand spilled the tiny yellow pills into his hand.
-"Something she used in India probable Scheduler.
+"Something she used in the said and heart."

 India, probably.
-She had a bad heart and she had been under strong emotion, of course.
-Her sister, Mrs. Prendergast, had refused to see her, and

-she was very much upset."
+She had a bad heart and she had been under strong emo-tion, of course.
+Her sister, Mrs. Prendergast, had refused to see her, and she was very much upset."

 "Who is going to tell her sister?"

 Page asked, in a whisper.

 "Let her have her sleep out.
 I'll tell her in the morning," Rand said.

-At Rand's suggestion Page, dressed as she was, curled up on her bed an hour later and to her own surprise fall. hour later, and to her own surprise fell asleep.
-It was ten o'clock when she awakened, and sunshine was flooding the room.
+At Rand's suggestion Page, dressed as she was, curled up on her bed an as she was, curled up on her bed an hour later, and to her own surprise fell asleep.
+It was ten o'clock when she awakened, and sunshine was flood-ing the room.
 She was downstairs at breakfast when Rand joined her.

-"Doctor Kenyon called it an accidental overdose," he said.
+"Doctor Kenyon called it an acci-dental overdose," he said.
 "We both suspect it was deliberate, or reckless carelessness at least.
-But we don't have to distress Mrs. Hibbs, the daughter, with that.
+But we don't have to distress Mrs. Hibbs, the daugh-ter, with that.
 Kenyon will meet the daughter in Belmont this morning; we've been telephoning.
 Flora thinks that Mrs. Roy went into see the Duchess last night and that it was the interview that killed her.
-But the Duchess isn't awake yet, so we don't
+But the Duchess isn't awake yet, so we don't know."

-know."
-"Rand, will you come out on the ter-"Rand, will you come out on the terrace with me a moment?
+"Rand, will you come out on the terrace with me a moment?
 I want to ask you something."
+Page had finished ask you something."
 Page had finished her breakfast; she had turned rather pale.
 They walked out into the sunshine together.
 "Rand," the girl said, "could Flora have had anything to do with it?"

 "Why do you say that?"
-Rand stared at her. frowning.
+Rand stared at her, frowning.